Herbert Buckler

 Herbert Buckler (3 January 1878 – 23 January 1957) was a Welsh professional rugby league footballer who played in the 1900s.
 He played at representative level for Other Nationalities, and at club level for Salford, as a forward.

 Background

 Herbert Buckler's birth was registered in Pontypool district, Wales, and his death aged 79 was registered in Cardiff district, Wales.

 International honours

-Herbert Buckler won a cap playing as a forward, i.e. number 12 for Other Nationalities in the 9-3 victory over England at Central Park, Wigan on Tuesday 5 April 1904, in the first ever international rugby league match.
+Herbert Buckler won a cap playing as a forward, i.e. number 12 for Other Nationalities in the 9–3 victory over England at Central Park, Wigan on Tuesday 5 April 1904, in the first ever international rugby league match.

-Genealogical information
+Personal life

 Herbert Buckler was the older brother of the rugby league footballer; Arthur Buckler.